abinghamwalker/gbpr_tool/README.md

 ## Completion notes

-I have created two versions implemented by creating clases, the first is S3CSVObfuscator which will conceal required files in a CSV file type.
+I have created two versions, the first is S3CSVObfuscator which will conceal required files in a CSV file type.
 The second is an expanded version called MultiFormatObfuscator which expands out to two further file types, JSON and parquet.
 This tool will replace requested fields with "****".
-This was intentional because I did consider implementing a system that would put one star per character of input, however, this would in a small way compromise the data security the students and so decided against it.
+This was intentional because I did consider implementing a system that would put one star per character of input, however, this would in a small way compromise the data security of the students and so decided against it.

 ## Assumptions and Prerequisites